Milton Primary Academy

 Involving parents and learners in the dialogue is central to our approach.
 Parents/Carers of children with identified special educational needs are encouraged to contribute to Pupil Passports.
 They will be able to discuss the support their child is receiving via a review which will be held three times a year.
 Structured conversations are held and parents’ views are sought through the annual Review Process for pupils with EHC plans.
 Parents are also invited to meet with professionals from outside agencies.
 We consider the views of our parents/carers and children with the highest regard.

 - How are parents involved in the setting?
 How can I be involved?

-At Milton Primary Academy parents are welcome to speak to staff at a mutually agreed time, either face to face or by telephone.
+At Milton Primary Academy parents are welcome to speak to staff at a mutually agreed time by telephone or through a virtual meeting.

 Regular newsletters are sent out to parents/carers.
 Parents’ evenings are held twice a year and there is an annual report on your child’s achievement.

 - What do I I do if I want to make a complaint?

 The initial point of contact is the child’s class teacher.
 If concerns cannot be dealt with by the class teacher, then an appointment can be made with the Phase Leader.
 If you are not satisfied with the response from the Phase Leader then you can ask for an appointment with the SENCO (Miss Wilson).
 If you still feel that your concerns have not been addressed, then you can make an appointment with the Head of Inclusion (Mr Brown).
 If you still feel that your concerns require further attention then you can make an appointment with the Head of Academy (Mrs Bailey).